4–5 September 2020

 Programmed with Bik Van der Pol

-Hospitalfield have invited Rotterdam based artists Bik Van der Pol to work with us to programme the FIELDWORK International Summer School for 2020.
+Hospitalfield invited Rotterdam based artists Bik Van der Pol to work with us to programme the FIELDWORK International Summer School for 2020.
 The ideas and conversation emerging from this year will then be extended in to 2021 when we can hold the School once again at Hospitalfield.
 We are looking forward to working with Bik Van der Pol over these two years with the opportunity to develop the programme in 2021 as a response to the discussion this year.

 “Choose your leaders with wisdom and forethought.